-When Can I Defend Myself?
-Self Defense in North Carolina
+King Law | When Can I Defend Myself?
+Self-Defense in North Carolina

-2. When Can I Defend Myself?
-Self Defense in North Carolina
+King Law | When Can I Defend Myself?
+Self-Defense in North Carolina

 When and how can I use self-defense or defend others?

 Generally, the use of force against a person posing a threat must be reasonably necessary to protect yourself.
 Further, the amount of force must be reasonable as well.
-For example, if someone is squirting your with a water gun you cannot attack them with a baseball bat.
-On the other hand, if someone is attacking you with a stick you could probably defend yourself with a similar object.
+For example, if someone is squirting you with a water gun you cannot attack them with a baseball bat.
+On the other hand, if someone is attacking you with a stick, you could probably defend yourself with a similar object.
 You can likewise use reasonable and necessary force to defend another person.

 When may I use deadly force?